OS2World/GAME-SDL-STRATEGY-Toppler/README.md

 Just in case you are interested in the format of the tower file:

 The format is similar to the windows configuration format.
-Each section starts with its name in squarebrackets "[]".
+Each section starts with its name in square brackets "[]".
 Unknown sections are ignored.
-Most sections are selfexplainatory, except for the data section.
+Most sections are self-explanatory, except for the data section.

-This section has the towerheight in its first line followed by a table where each character represents one position on the tower.
+This section has the tower height in its first line followed by a table where each character represents one position on the tower.
 The following table explains the characters used for the tower bitmap and their meaning.